STAATUS

 AAPIs express the strongest support for DEI of any racial and ethnic group

-% of U.S. adults who express support for DEI programs, by racial and ethnic group
+% of American public that expresses support for DEI programs, by racial and ethnic group

 Strongly/somewhat support